-Jesus College is currently involved in a process of critical self-reflection on the long-term legacies of slavery and colonial violence.
+Jesus College is currently involved in a process of critical self-reflection on the long-term effects of slavery and colonial violence.

-We had been in conversation with the University prior to the announcement, and set up Jesus College’s Legacy of Slavery Working Party (LSWP) in early May 2019.
-The LSWP’s work runs separately to, but in parallel with, the University of Cambridge's Legacies of Enslavement Inquiry.
-We offered full support to the Legacies of Enslavement Inquiry, including opening the College archives to researchers.
+The College had been in conversation with the University prior to the announcement.
+It set up Jesus College’s Legacy of Slavery Working Party (LSWP) in early May 2019 and announced it on 1 July 2019.
+The LSWP’s work runs separately from, but in parallel with, the University of Cambridge's Legacies of Enslavement Inquiry.
+In addition, Jesus College also offered full support to the University Inquiry, including opening the College archives to researchers.

 In November 2019, Jesus College's LSWP proposed interim recommendations about the College's Benin Bronze cockerel and the memorialisation of benefector Tobias Rustat.
 Following this, Jesus College's Council decided that the Benin Bronze cockerel would be returned - subject to permission from the Charity Commission - and that the College would acknowledge and contextualise Tobias Rustat's role in our history.